Welcome to the Healthcare Simulation Center (HCSC) in the College of nursing at South Dakota State University.

-- Course faculty, simulation facilitators, and/or students should notify the SDSU CON Healthcare Simulation Center Director of any site personnel or faculty issues.
+- Course faculty, simulation facilitators, and/or students should notify the HCSC director of any site personnel or faculty issues.

 Purpose: Donors and perspective community agencies request to view simulation space or be present during simulation activities to understand the complexity of the learning environment and the use of the equipment and supplies.

-- Tours are scheduled with the Simulation Site Coordinator at each site.
-Tours are scheduled Monday through Friday between 0800-1630 unless other arrangements have been made through the SDSU Healthcare Simulation Center Director.
+- Tours are scheduled with the simulation site coordinator at each site.
+Tours are scheduled Monday through Friday between 0800-1630 unless other arrangements have been made through the HCSC director.

 - Observers must follow the guidelines of the confidentiality and respect (HIPAA & FERPA) in the participant guest waiver release form.

 Purpose: This policy lists which nursing events are considered excused absences and how simulation make-up is arranged.

-SDSU’s general class attendance policy, as stated in the SDSU Undergraduate Catalog and Policy and Procedure Manual, will be followed.
-The general SDSU’s link is here: general class attendance (see the specific attendance policy).
+SDSU’s general class attendance policy, as stated in the SDSU undergraduate catalog and policy and procedure manual, will be followed.
+The general SDSU’s link is hyperlinked here: general class attendance, and here is the specific undergraduate students policy.

-- College of Nursing Unexcused Absences: An unexcused absence will initiate a Performance Improvement Plan as identified in the College of Nursing Accountability Performance Standards statement within syllabus.
+- College of Nursing Unexcused Absences: An unexcused absence will initiate a Performance Improvement Plan as identified in the College of Nursing accountability performance standards statement within syllabus.
 Any absence from clinical/simulation will require that the student make up the missed clinical hours and assignments.
-For an unexcused absence, the student will be billed by the College of Nursing for payment for the makeup clinical/simulation hours as outlined in the Billing Procedure for an Unexcused Clinical Absence/Simulation/Community Experience.
+For an unexcused absence, the student will be billed by the College of Nursing for payment for the makeup clinical/simulation hours as outlined in the billing procedure for an unexcused clinical absence/simulation/community experience.
 It is the responsibility of the student to initiate the process of scheduling clinical/simulation makeup via jacks’ e-mail within twenty-four hours (M-F) after the absence.
 Undergraduate students should contact the semester coordinator and the simulation site coordinator.
 Graduate students should contact the simulationist assigned to that experience.
 The unexcused absence will be noted on the clinical evaluation tool.

 Event Cancellation of Simulation

-- In case of severe weather or other unanticipated events, the SDSU CON Healthcare Simulation Center will follow SDSU University policy regarding delays or cancellations.
+- In case of severe weather or other unanticipated events, the HCSC will follow SDSU University policy regarding delays or cancellations.

 Storage and Maintenance of Equipment and Supplies

 Purpose: Proper maintenance of supplies and equipment is required for safe use and handling.
-Appropriate maintenance of equipment, timely repair and service must be ensured for the longevity of equipment within the Healthcare Simulation Center.
+Appropriate maintenance of equipment, timely repair and service must be ensured for the longevity of equipment with the HCSC.
 Equipment that is out of service interferes with scheduled training and disrupts curricula.

-- All equipment and supplies are secured within locked areas of the Healthcare Simulation Center.
+- All and supplies will be secured within locked areas of the HCSC.

-- When a piece of equipment is not functioning properly, a Simulation Technician will trouble shoot, and when possible, resolve the issue(s).
-This may require contacting the equipment vendor to determine appropriate actions.
-If the problem is not resolved, the Healthcare Simulation Director will be notified.
-The equipment may require return to the vendor for repair, an onsite visit by the vendor or replacement.
+- If equipment or software is not functioning properly, a simulation technician will trouble shoot, and when possible, resolve the issue(s).
+This may required contacting the equipment vendor to determine appropriate actions.
+If the problem is not resolved, the HCSC director is to be notified.
+Maintenance/replacement records will be documented.

 - Maintenance of equipment will be performed according to manufacturer recommendations.
 Laerdal and other software should be completed biannually, or as they become available.